 Whether the water damage has affected a small room or a large property on a massive scale, Perez Inc. will restore it to its original condition.
-There are four phases to our water damage restoration process:
+There are four phases to our water Removal and damage restoration process:

 - Phase 1: Emergency response and stabilization

 - Phase 2: Water extraction (disinfection) and dry-down